SPPearce/CompoundMatrixMethod/README.md

 ## Funding Acknowledgement

 This code was initially written while I held an Early Career Fellowship from the <a href=https://www.leverhulme.ac.uk>Leverhulme Trust</a>.
-I'm now funded by the charity Cancer Research UK (CRUK), while based at the CRUK Manchester Institute.
+I'm now based at the Cancer Research UK Manchester Institute, part of the University of Manchester, UK.